watem-sedem/watem-sedem/docs/tutorial.rst

 river).
 The sediment leaving the catchment, not via the river is (mostly) a small fraction of the sediment that leaves the catchment via the borders (to nodata pixels).

-In the ini-file of this tutorial we have not defined any outlets (:ref:`Manual outlet selection = 0 <manualoutlet>`).
-Therefore, the model made an outlet itself: the model looked for the lowest (river) pixel treated in the routing algorithm.
-If you have a look in the model input folder, you will see that :ref:`Outlet.rst <outletmap>` appeared.
+It is important to note that the model made a catchment outlet itself: the model looked for the lowest (river) pixel treated in the routing algorithm and assigned this pixel as the model domain outlet.
+All the sediment is routed through the landscape to this pixel If you have a look in the model input folder, you will see that :ref:`Outlet.rst <outletmap>` appeared.
 All pixels in this raster have value '0' except one pixel with value 1.
 This pixel is the outlet of the model.